 No friendship on Earth though could make me ignore how people interpreted the kennels where I worked.
 For many patrons, these were not places to use sporadically.
 These were places where their dogs were going to live most of their lives.
 This illustrated how human beings are contradictory towards their pets.
 It underlined their laziness, and it illuminated how people ideally want the benefits of dog ownership but none of its downsides.
 To be clear, I don’t consider myself outside this characterization of humanity.
 I’m a lazy, silly and unimpressive little man, who on most days can barely imagine doing work outside of the obligations that bring me a paycheck.
 But I’ve never looked at dog ownership as something that wouldn’t necessitate a shift in this thinking.
 In my opinion, unless you’re willing to make this change you have no business broaching the topic.

-In retrospect, I can of course see that this thinking might have been a tad on the melodramatic side.
-I still contend though that there is a kernel of truth to all my pontificating.
+In retrospect, I can, of course, see that this thinking might have been a tad on the melodramatic side.
+But I still contend that there may have been a kernel of truth to all of it.
 To me, a dog is a walking contradiction, created entirely by humanity.
-They are animals, first and foremost, that now labor to conform to very narrow set of expectations.
+They are animals – once wild – that now labor to conform to very narrow set of expectations.
 When a dog cannot conform to these then they can no longer exist.

 Then I stepped inside the apartment and found Sadie having her typical reaction near my feet.
 Amidst her screams of happiness and excited nibbles, I tried and failed to get a fresh breath of air.
 The apartment smelled as if the building’s septic tank and exploded, and it didn’t look much better.
 A large, wet and mucousy pile of dark brown diarrhea sat in the doorway of the bathroom.
 Directly adjacent was an array of poop-encrusted footprint streaks, evidence that Sadie had engaged in a heroic struggle to get back up after squatting down.
 These prints were visible throughout the apartment, zigzagging across the floor like a psychotic dance routine.
 They could even be seen on the living room’s futon, suggesting that Sadie had decided a nap was in order after all her hard work.
 In addition to defecating, she had also left a massive, pond-size puddle of urine on our apartment’s wooden floors.
 It felt like after voiding her bowels she had decided that she might as well go all the way.